cbphoto720/IOD_activeRFID/README.md

 <code>files = matlab.apputil.getInstalledAppInfo;</code>\
 <code>[path,~,~] = fileparts(files(1).location)</code>
  - [ ] midnight rollover handling
+ - [ ] continuous log of RSSI will only display heatmap for 1 tag at a time, but data will be recorded for any signal recieved

 # Notes
+## Questions for Brian
+- [ ] 1/10/22 in test.m, your callback functions update a global variable.
+Is this a product of using a callback function on the BytesAvailableFcn or is there more to it?

 ## Properties
 Max RSI detected with Slender III antenna: 180